randall-coding/music-festival-gpt/blog/write-up.md

 <output Franz Ferdinand?>

 When we run our script we see No Doubt's songs are for Franz Ferdinand!
 This appears to be a hallucination.
-Since we didn't specifically tell chatGPI how to find the artist's spotify artist pages, it just pulled from its LLM memory.
-This is not the most reliable method for finding the url.
+Since we didn't specifically tell chatGPI how to find the artist's spotify artist pages, it just pulled from its training material.
+This seems to not be the most reliable method for finding the spotify page.

-Luckily, I discovered someone had already created a great gptscript tool for the spotify api ([linked here]()).
+Luckily, I discovered someone had already created a great gptscript tool for the Spotify api ([linked here]()).

-For the spotify api we use the pre-made spotify.yaml file which contains the OpenAPI tool definition.
+For the Spotify api we use the pre-made `spotify.yaml` file (credit to Grant Linville) which contains the OpenAPI tool definition.
 By declaring the tool like so `tools: ./spotify.yaml` we assume spotify.yaml is in the same folder as our coachella.gpt file.

-Using this new tool we can update our sub tool 'get-spotify-songs'
+Now we update our tool `get-spotify-songs` like so:

 *coachella.gpt*
 ```